mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 JuMP.all_variables(analysis.method.jump)
 ```

 It is important to note that this is not a comprehensive set of optimization variables.
 When the cost function is defined as a piecewise linear function comprising multiple segments, as illustrated in the case of the active power output cost for `Generator 2`, JuliaGrid automatically generates helper optimization variables named `actwise` or `reactwise`, and formulates a set of linear constraints to effectively address these cost functions.
-For the sake of simplicity, we initially assume that `Generator 2` is out-of-service.
+For simplicity, this section initially assumes that `Generator 2` is out-of-service.
 Consequently, the helper variable is not included in the set of optimization variables.
-However, as we progress through this manual, we will activate the generator, introducing the helper variable and additional constraints to the optimization model.
+Later sections activate the generator, introducing the helper variable and additional constraints to the optimization model.

 It is worth emphasizing that in instances where a piecewise linear cost function consists of only a single segment, as demonstrated by the reactive power output cost of `Generator 2`, the function is modeled as a standard linear function, avoiding the need for additional helper optimization variables.